Bedford Modern School: History

-Bedford Modern School has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the sixteenth century.
-Since the separation of Bedford School and BMS in 1764, the School has had four names: the Writing School, the English School, the Commercial School and finally Bedford Modern School, the last change being made in 1873 to reflect the School's modern curriculum, providing an education for the professions.
+Bedford Modern School has its origins in The Harpur Trust, born from the endowments left by Sir William Harpur in the 16th century.
+Since the separation of Bedford School and BMS in 1764, the School has had four names: the Writing School, the English School, the Commercial School and finally Bedford Modern School, the last change being made in 1873 to reflect the school's modern curriculum, providing an education for the professions.

 BMS provided education not only for the locality but also for colonial and military personnel seeking good education for their young families.
 In 1834 BMS moved from its original premises in St Paul's Square to buildings designed by Edward Blore in Harpur Square, Bedford.

-The ‘Long Swim’ was established under Robert Poole (headmaster of BMS from 1877 to 1900), a ‘free-for-all’ swimming race in the River Great Ouse from Bedford town bridge to the ‘Suspension Bridge’.
+The 'Long Swim' was established under Robert Poole (headmaster of BMS from 1877 to 1900), a 'free-for-all' swimming race in the River Great Ouse from Bedford town bridge to the 'Suspension Bridge'.
 The gruelling event was stopped in 1957 due to river pollution.
-An annual compulsory steeplechase still takes place at the school for each year group.
+Up to 2010 an annual compulsory steeplechase was still taking place at the school for each year group.

 During World War II, the inventors Cecil Vandepeer Clarke and Stuart Macrae took a prototype of their limpet mine to Bedford Modern School swimming baths, which were closed for such occasions.
 Clarke was an excellent swimmer and was able to propel himself through the water with a prototype bomb attached to a keeper plate on webbing around his waist.

 Dame Alice Owen's School was evacuated to BMS for the entire duration of World War II.

-The school’s Prichard Museum, a collection of artefacts sent back to the school mainly from old boys around the world, became Bedford Museum.
+The school's Prichard Museum, a collection of artefacts sent back to the school mainly from old boys around the world, became Bedford Museum.
 George Witt was a major benefactor to the school's museum.

+In 1952 it was designated a Grade II* listed building.

 The successful growth of the school meant that the buildings became increasingly cramped and in 1974 the school moved to new premises in Bedford.
-The Foundation Stone for the new building was laid by Margaret Thatcher.
+The foundation stone for the new building was laid by Margaret Thatcher.
 On 11 May 1976, Queen Elizabeth II unveiled a commemorative panel at the new school building during her visit with Prince Philip, Duke of Edinburgh.

 BMS became a coeducational day school in 2003.
-In 2014, BMS celebrated the 250th anniversary of its separation from Bedford School.
+In 2014 BMS celebrated the 250th anniversary of its separation from Bedford School.
 David Scott Daniell wrote about his schooldays at BMS in his first novel, Young English.